emqx/emqx-docs/en_US/development/java.md

 ## Paho Java usage example

 In the Java system, Paho Java is a relatively stable and widely used MQTT client library.
-This example contains the complete code of Paho Java in the Java language connecting to EMQ X Broker, sending and receiving messages:
+This example contains the complete code of Paho Java in the Java language connecting to EMQX Broker, sending and receiving messages:

 **App.java**